 Because of the time frame and the location, many had thought the bones would be from Neanderthals.
-The Denisovan DNA was a bit of a head scratcher.
+The Denisovan DNA was a bit of a head-scratcher.
 Previous finds placed Denisovans in Siberia and only at about 80,000 years ago.
-Clearly this adds more nuances to the story of human evolution.
-We can also add more pieces to that understanding after another DNA find on this year.
-DNA from the 24,000 year-old skeletal remains of a boy buried near Lake Baikal in Siberia, has also altered researchers view of the migration patterns of early Europeans.
+Clearly, this adds more nuances to the story of human evolution.
+We can also add more pieces to that understanding after another DNA find this year.
+DNA from the 24,000-year-old skeletal remains of a boy buried near Lake Baikal in Siberia, has also altered researchers’ view of the migration patterns of early Europeans.

 The DNA matched not just with Western Europeans but with Native Americans.
 This suggests that the earliest people to settle the Americas were a mix of both populations.
 While previous research has suggested that Native Americans descended from people who migrated from Siberia, this overlap with early Europeans is new.
 It also suggests that during the last Ice Age, people from Europe had migrated farther east than previously thought.